Skip to content

 • The founder is still heavily involved in execution

-• Growth is real but product–engineering clarity is starting to blur
+• Growth is real but product and engineering clarity is starting to blur

 If that sounds familiar, get in touch.

-I’m an individual consultant—no agency, no handoff to a bench team.
+I am an individual consultant: no agency, no handoff to a bench team.